esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **Always-On Peripheral Bus** (AOPB): it exposes the register interface of the units in the Always-On subsystem to any Smart Peripheral Controller (SPC).
 In the case of the DMA subsystem, this feature allows the developers to configure the DMA subsystem without any CPU action, reducing power consumption while at the same time increasing the performance and effectiveness of the accelerator.
-Check out the _im2col SPC_ in the `\ip_examples` folder for a detailed example and [LINK DOCUMENTAZIONE AOPB] for a detailed description of the AOPB.
+Check out the _im2col SPC_ in the `\ip_examples` folder for a detailed example..
 <br>

 - **Triggers**: useful to synchronize the data streams to and from the accelerator.
 <br>

 - **Stop signal**: it can terminate a DMA transaction at any moment.
-It's particularly useful for accelerators that produce a large quantity of data, but with a variable trasfer size that cannot be known or computed.
+It's particularly useful for accelerators that produce a large quantity of data, but with a variable trasfer size that cannot be known or computed beforehand.
 A good example of such an accelerator is a level crossing subsampler, which writes sampled data only when they cross a specific threshold.
 <br>